adam-mcdaniel/blog/content/pages/about/index.md

 socialImage: /./profile1.jpg
 ---

-I'm a musician, [programmer](https://github.com/adam-mcdaniel), and graduate student.
+My name is Adam McDaniel.
+[I'm a musician, programmer, and graduate student](https://adam-mcdaniel.github.io/).
 Python was my first programming language, but I'm a Rustacean🦀 at heart.

 <a href="https://adam-mcdaniel.github.io/"><img src="./profile1.jpg" alt="Me"/></a>